neotericdesign/styleguide/Ruby/1 Overview.md

   something_else = initialize(other_things)

   data.manipulate!
-  data << something_else # in the real world, you refactored maniuplate! to do this
+  data << something_else # in the real world, you refactored manipulate! to do this

   data.result
 end